oskariorg/oskari-server/README.md

     mvn -P owasp-check

 ## Prerequisites
-Oskari-server has been tested to compile using<br>
+Oskari-server has been tested to compile using
 * JDK 8
 * Apache Maven 3.6.3